Leo Port: Biography

 Leo Weiser Rapoport was born in Kraków, Poland in 1922 to Jewish parents.
 His family moved to Berlin in 1928 and fled to Prague in 1939, reaching Sydney later that year.
 At that time his father and brother changed their surname to "Port", and Leo did likewise.

 Schooled at Sydney Boys High School, he became an electrical and mechanical engineer.
+During his engineering career, he came up with what would become known as destination dispatch, although said system would never come into existence during his lifetime.

+Mayoral Career

 He was elected to the Sydney City Council in 1969 representing the Civic Reform Association.
 He served as Lord Mayor between 1975 and 1978.
 Port was an advocate of civic design, and was partly responsible for the pedestrianisation of Martin Place and Sydney Square.

 He was appointed a Member of the Order of the British Empire (MBE) in the New Year's Honours of 1974.

 Port was a panelist on the popular ABC television program The Inventors.

+Death

 Port died in 1978 of myocardial infarction, survived by his wife, daughter and three sons.
 At Port's funeral, Rabbi Raymond Apple of the Great Synagogue, Sydney, described Port as a person with "remarkable capacities", possessing a "strong character, resourceful mind, generous heart, broad vision, quick imagination, and tireless industry".